When I feel a little off, my mind always wanders back to this poem that my dad used to love.

 Which areas of life do you need the dust wiped off?

 What strings need to be tightened a little?

-Turn to God and to professionals who are masters of those areas and allow them to work on your life.
+Turn to God and professionals who are masters in those areas and allow them to work on your life.
 With a little work with the master, you will find value in yourself that you never knew existed.